 Magar was guided by similar concerns: “In an emergency room, there may be 50 patients wearing the patches,” he said.
 “They are continually transmitting to a patient monitor, so how do you connect 50 channels in a room without missing a beat?”

 Hmicro’s engineers were able to merge three different radios into a single WiPoint chip, so that the device always had an open passage for transmitting data.
-It operates primarily over Wi-Fi, but uses the medical band and ultra-wideband channels as backups.
+It operates primarily over Wi-Fi, but uses the medical band and ultra-wideband channels as back-ups.

-Magar suggested that the benefits of wireless monitoring would outweigh pricing concerns.
+Magar suggested that the benefits of wireless monitoring would outweigh price concerns.
 And he fell back on a familiar chip industry metaphor to explain why: “It’s a little like what Wi-Fi did for Ethernet cables.
 It got rid of the wires and we were able to create an entirely new infrastructure.”

 Correction November 3rd, 2016: An earlier version of this article misstated the power consumption of the chip's Wi-Fi radio.
 It draws fewer than 10 milliamps of power from the coin-cell battery, not fewer than 200 milliamps.